-Poverty Consciousness – the subtle conditioning about money you don’t know you have.
+It’s the subtle conditioning about money that you may not know you have.

 It doesn’t matter if you have a lot of material things.
 You may have a poverty consciousness that was instilled in childhood, and not even realize it.

 While having money is good – even plenty of it, your thoughts about money could jeopardize your peace of mind when it comes to your retirement.

 You can retire with an abundance mentality or one of lack.
 It’s up to you and the way you think about money.

 I came from a blue-collar background where my father worked for hourly wages.
 My mother was a housewife that occasionally worked part-time to pay for what she called the “little extras”.

 For all intents and purposes, we were the typical American family.